If you have a PostgreSQL database that you want to import into DigitalOcean Managed Databases, you need the following:

 If the database you’re importing used multiple users, you can add the

---no-owner flag to the import command to avoid permissions errors.
+--no-owner flag to avoid permissions errors.
 Even without this command, the import will complete, but you may see a number of error messages.

-Once the import is complete, you can change your application’s connection information the connect to new database, updating the username and password as needed.
+Once the import is complete, you can update the connection information in any applications using the database to use the new database cluster.